-- Only one set of utilities – And these utilities may not be shared in any way with another residence or house.
-This applies to heating, electricity, water, or any other essential service like this
+- Only one set of utilities – These utilities may not be shared in any way with another residence or house.
+This applies to heating, electricity, water, or any other essential service.

 - One owner – The house is the residence for one person, family, or household, where the owner is the only person with interest in the unit.